-When we pass by a construction site we see tradesmen swinging hammers, tying steel reinforcement bars, pouring concrete, erecting frames, installing dry wall, laying bricks, tiling and painting.
+When we pass by a construction site, we see tradesmen swinging hammers, tying steel reinforcement bars, pouring concrete, erecting frames, installing drywall, laying bricks, tiling and painting.
 Workers are subject to the elements of weather with the expectation of rain delays written into building contracts.
 There are dumpsters full of building waste waiting to get trucked away.
 Large construction projects require long lead time ordering and use off-site holding yards to store materials until they are needed on the jobsite.

 In contrast, driving past a manufacturing facility we simply see a building and a car park.
 We know however that inside those buildings there are also tradesmen, operating machines, conveyors, assembly lines, robots and other specialized equipment all in an environment with controlled lighting, filtered air quality and planned waste management.
 Manufacturing companies invest heavily in managing their supply chain to achieve just-in-time delivery to reduce inventory and increase the efficiency and output of their factories and plants.

-“Construc-turing” is the marriage of these two very different worlds.
+“Constructuring” is the marriage of these two very different worlds.

-So what exactly is Constructuring?
+So what is constructuring?

 It is how the international space station was built.
-High quality precision components that were manufactured in factories and pre-assembled as modules ready for transport that locked into place when they arrived at their final destination to create an entirely functional and sustainable “building”.
+High quality precision components that were manufactured in factories and pre-assembled as modules ready for transport that locked into place when they arrived at their final destination to create an entirely functional and sustainable “building.”

-A more earthbound example dates back to 1986, when the world headquarters building for the Hong Kong Shanghai Banking Corporation (HSBC) was “manufactured”.
+A more earthbound example dates back to 1986, when the world headquarters building for the Hong Kong Shanghai Banking Corporation (HSBC) was “manufactured.”
 Ahead of its time, this (still) iconic building was designed by Foster & Partners, a world-renowned design practice with a culture of innovation.
-The firm’s website explains that “The requirement to build in excess of a million square feet in a short timescale suggested a high degree of prefabrication, including factory-finished modules …”.
+The firm’s website explains that “The requirement to build in excess of a million square feet in a short timescale suggested a high degree of prefabrication, including factory-finished modules.”
 Norman Foster’s HSBC headquarters “tore up the rule book” according to a profile of the project published by The Guardian.
-“It was to be a global assembly line, an international kit of parts that included 30,000 tonnes of steel modules made by ship-builders in Glasgow, along with service pods from Japan, lightweight movable flooring panels from America, as well as components from Holland, Germany and Italy, all assembled in Hong Kong like a vertical jumbo jet, with a degree of precision never before attempted in a building”.
+“It was to be a global assembly line, an international kit of parts that included 30,000 tonnes of steel modules made by ship-builders in Glasgow, along with service pods from Japan, lightweight movable flooring panels from America, as well as components from Holland, Germany and Italy, all assembled in Hong Kong like a vertical jumbo jet, with a degree of precision never before attempted in a building.”

-For decades architects and engineers have been in denial, arguing that manufacturing methods designed to produce millions of repeatable widgets, thousands of cars, or hundreds of Boeing aircraft, don’t apply to construction because every building or infrastructure project is a “one-off design” on a “unique site”.
+For decades architects and engineers have been in denial, arguing that manufacturing methods designed to produce millions of repeatable widgets, thousands of cars, or hundreds of Boeing aircraft, don’t apply to construction because every building or infrastructure project is a “one-off design” on a “unique site.”
 Well, it just doesn’t get more one-off or unique than the international space station!

-Why is Constructuring important?
+Why is constructuring important?

-A Global Cities Institute whitepaper cites that “Currently, 757 million people reside in the 101 largest cities, with a population of 36 million for the largest city (Tokyo), and 3.5 million for the 101st largest city (Addis Ababa)”.
-Further, that “The average aggregate population of the world’s 101 largest cities is projected to increase from 757 million in 2010 to 2.3 billion in 2100: a three-fold increase in average city size.
+The construction industry is facing an unprecedented challenge: meeting the demands of global urbanization.
+According to the Global Cities Institute, “757 million people reside in the 101 largest cities, with a population of 36 million for the largest city (Tokyo), and 3.5 million for the 101st largest city (Addis Ababa).”
+Further, “The average aggregate population of the world’s 101 largest cities is projected to increase from 757 million in 2010 to 2.3 billion in 2100: a three-fold increase in average city size.
 The ‘average’ large urban area would increase from 7.5 million in 2010 to about 23 million in 2100.
-Managing these ‘large mega-cities’, more than 35 in excess of 15 million (the top ten all in excess of 30 million), will place inordinate demands on urban managers and future populations.”
+Managing these ‘large mega-cities,’ more than 35 in excess of 15 million (the top ten all in excess of 30 million), will place inordinate demands on urban managers and future populations.”

 How do we house this exploding urban population?
 How will a city’s infrastructure expand to cope with this growth?
 Where will everyone go to work?
 How do we solve for mass transportation when today’s peak hour traffic already paralyzes our roads?
 How do we enhance quality of life while increasing urban density?
 How do we manage the future built environment?

-Constructuring versus conventional construction.
+Constructuring vs. conventional construction